samsondav/rihanna/README.md

 Rihanna should work out of the box without any configuration.
 However, should you wish to tweak it, take a look at the documentation for [Rihanna.Config](https://hexdocs.pm/rihanna/Rihanna.Config.html).

+## Upgrading

+Please refer to the [Changelog](CHANGELOG.md) for details on when a database upgrade is required and how to migrate the Rihanna jobs table.

 ## FAQs

 **Q: What does the supervision tree look like/how does Rihanna work?**